nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User views list of students
 2. User identifies the student index to update payment record
 3. User updates payment for student
 4. TutorAid successfully updates the payment for a student corresponding to the given index number.

+   Use case ends.

 **Extensions**